 Tree to bar

-Tree to bar is the term used to define the process of growing cocoa and making chocolate at the same location.
+“Tree to bar” is the growing of cocoa and making of chocolate in one location.
 It’s equivalent to ‘paddock to plate’.
 Charley’s Mount Edna chocolate is tree to bar.